Justus Hiddes Halbertsma: As a literary figure

 The first edition of De Lapekoer fan Gabe Skroar, published in 1822, consisted of 200 copies only.
 Those were not sold, however, but at the expense of Halbertsma presented to acquaintances of his all over Friesland.
 In that way he awoke among his public a desire for more reading-matter of this nature.
-These stories and poems were in fact something entirely different from what the readers were used to, not only as to what language they were witten in, but also and especially concerning their informal style.
+These stories and poems were in fact something entirely different from what the readers were used to, not only as to what language they were written in, but also and especially concerning their informal style.
 The copies of the booklet often were shared around through entire networks of family and friends, and not seldom the stories and poems were transcribed by hand before the booklet was given back or passed on.

 A second, expanded edition of De Lapekoer fan Gabe Skroar, consisting of 237 pages, was published in 1829, followed by a third, further expanded edition in 1834, running to almost 500 pages of a larger size.
 After that, additions were published separately in 1836 (De Noarger Rún oan Gabe Skroar), 1840 (Twigen út in Alde Stamme), 1854 (Leed en Wille en de Flotgerzen), and 1858 (De Jonkerboer and Teltsjes fan de Wize Mannen fan Esonstêd).
 By the end of his life, Halbertsma assisted in the editing of a portion of Rimen en Teltsjes (Rhymes and Tales), the comprehensive publication in which all the Halbertsma Brothers' literary works were collected.
 He even wrote some new pieces for it, such as the short story It Grouwe Pak ("The Thick Suit").